sparkfun/SparkFun_Buck_Regulator_AP63357DV-7/docs/hardware_assembly.md

 		</figcaption>
 		</figure>

-		This will allow users to bypass the 6V undervoltage lockout and use a lower input voltage.
+		With the 6V undervoltage lockout bypassed, a lower input voltage can be utilized.
 However, it should be noted that because this is a step-down converter, the output voltage will be limited to the voltage of the power supply and may not be 5V.

 -   <figure markdown>
 	[![](../img/hookup_guide/assembly-header_baby.jpg)](../img/hookup_guide/assembly-header_baby.jpg "Click to enlarge")